choreonoid/choreonoid-doc/en/ros/tank-tutorial/step3.rst

      subscriber = ros::Subscriber();
  }

-This is another virtual function of SimpleController, which is called when the controller is detached from the target model or the entire project.
-The finalization process corresponding to the initialization process done in the configure function is usually written in this function.
+This is another SimpleController virtual function, called when the controller is detached from the target model or entire project.
+Termination processing corresponding to the configure function's initialization is typically written in this function.

-After the controller is finalized, there is no need to subscribe to the topic anymore, so the subscriber is cleared and the pointers to the related objects are also cleared.
-It is advisable to implement this kind of cleanup process properly.
+After controller termination, topic subscription is no longer needed, so we clear the subscriber and related object pointers.
+It's advisable to properly implement such cleanup processing.